 Dwight School Canada, located on Shawnigan Lake on Vancouver Island, British Columbia, opened in 2009.
-Admitting students grades 6-12, Dwight Canada is the only boarding school in Western Canada that offers both the IB Diploma Program and the Ministry-approved BC curriculum.
-The school’s location in the northern Canadian rainforest makes it ideally suited as a Center of Excellence for programming in environmental science and sustainability.
-Dwight Canada’s campus also hosts the annual Dwight Global Leaders Academy, which attracts students from around the world for a two-week intensive program on how to become social entrepreneurs.
+Admitting students grades 6-12, Dwight Canada is the only boarding school in Western Canada that offers the IB Diploma Program, the Ministry-approved BC curriculum, and the U.S. high school.
+The school’s location in the northern Canadian rainforest makes it ideally suited as a Center of Excellence for environmental science and sustainability.
+Dwight Canada’s campus also hosts the annual ICL Global Leaders Academy, which attracts students from around the world for a two-week intensive program on how to become social entrepreneurs.

 |Dwight School Seoul |

-Dwight was selected by the Seoul Municipal Government in 2009 to open the first model IB school for students in grades Preschool-12.
-Dwight Seoul’s 200,000 square foot campus, designed by the award-winning D&B Architecture Group, was completed in July 2012 and opened its doors to students on August 12, 2012.
-The campus, located in the bustling Digital Media City, provides the ideal setting for Dwight’s Center of Excellence in technology and innovation.
+Dwight was selected by the Seoul Municipal Government in 2009 to open the first model IB school for students in preschool-grade 12.
+Dwight Seoul’s 200,000-square-foot campus, designed by the award-winning D&B Architecture Group, opened its doors to students in 2012.
+The state-of-the-art campus, located in the bustling Digital Media City, provides the ideal setting for Dwight’s Center of Excellence in technology and innovation.